eastmang/baseball-salaries/readme.md

 This work is a for fun and interest project for myself about baseball.
 I wanted to learn about what stats make non-pitchers more valuable than others.
 I also was curious who the most undervalued players of the past few decades are.
-I made and compared 4 different models, 3 tree based and a multiple linear regression, to find the bet salary predictor.
-Then I used that model to get the importance weights and find the underpaid players.
-There is a paper I have written up for this repo.
+I made and compared 4 different predictive strategies, 3 tree based models and a multiple linear regression.
+Then I used the best model to get the importance weights and find the most underpaid players.
+There is a paper in this repo I have written up for this work.
 More information about the project, models, etc. can all be found in it.